 This factsheet helps you decide if you need to register for GST.
-If you decide to register you can do this through myIR secure online services, or you can complete the GST registration (IR 360) form.
-For more information about GST go to www.ird.govt.nz/gst/ taxable goods and services.
+If you decide to register you can do this through myIR Secure Online Services.
+For more information about GST go to www.ird.govt.nz/gst/ goods and services.
 If you're a GST-registered business, you pay GST on your supplies and collect GST on your sales.
 The difference between these two is what you pay to Inland Revenue.